We got our money's worth.

 We cancelled the rental idea and gave (brief) consideration to driving forty-five miles up 81 to our niece's house where a totality celebration was scheduled.
 In the end we decided to put two chairs out on the porch, each put on a pair of "eclipse glasses" that Jean bought for $.98 cents each and see what happened.

 The day dawned bright and sunny.
 By noon there were high clouds.
 At three, the darkest clouds of the day rolled in.
 I switched between my polaroid's and the eclipse glasses, Jean stuck with the eclipse glasses.
 There were enough breaks in the clouds that we saw what in Lafayette was a partial eclipse (the sun was about 99% percent covered).
 To the north west of us we could see total darkness.
-During the near totality everything got quiet except for a piliated woodpecker that decided to laugh at the spectacle and a partridge the felt it was a good time to drum for a mate.
+During the near totality everything got quiet except for a piliated woodpecker that decided to laugh at the spectacle and a partridge that felt it was a good time to drum for a mate.
 Decided in advance not to drive down I-81 to Lordville after the eclipse.
 Left about eight this morning and had light traffic.

 Spent the late morning and early afternoon getting things back in shape and about 2:00 with the temp at 74 on the car thermometer I took a drive.
 The water is too high to wade almost everywhere and it has been too cold to have anything but stone flies hatching.
 At 3:00 I was trying to reach fish that were rising to may flies (not many flies or fish).
 Was able to get within range of what I thought were four fish.
 Hooked two and everything stopped.
 I think it was just the two fish moving around trying to find flies to eat.
 The fish were two browns, one was fifteen and the other measured an honest twenty inches.
 It's a start.